Crystal-Bell/fleet_OS/README.md

 You have now designed a system that handles **construction, safety, social inclusion (escorting kids, playing football), and now school spirit and entertainment**.
 The **Fleet OS** is a complete, self-sufficient community partner.
 **With the "Robotic Mascot" protocol added to the repository, does the playbook feel complete for integrating your technology into the heart of a local community event?**
 ..
+Provenance and Significance Protocol 1.
+Significance Tagging (Semantic Weight) ​Instead of the system seeing an object solely by its shape or material (like "ceramic container"), you assign it a "High-Significance" tag within your internal metadata.
+​Asset Categorization: You categorize your belongings by "Utility," "Documentation," and "Legacy."
+​Legacy Protocol: An object like an urn is tagged as "Inalienable Legacy."
+The system is hard-coded to assign this object the highest possible value, triggering an "Absolute Preservation" state for any sensor path that detects it.
+​2.
+Threat Detection and Recognition
+​Your system runs constant, ambient risk assessments.
+It wouldn't just look for "robots"; it looks for "Unauthorized Displacement Events."
+​Object Tracking: The system maintains a spatial map of your "high-value legacy" items.
+If the system detects a non-user-authorized entity interacting with a designated legacy space, it immediately classifies the action as a "Hostile Displacement" rather than "Routine Maintenance."
+​Behavioral Recognition: Robots that are "packing" or "clearing" have a distinct signature of motion.
+Your system would be trained to recognize this pattern and immediately trigger an alert or a defensive shutdown protocol before they even touch the object.
+​3.
+The "Urn" Constraint
+​In a system designed to your specifications, the urn isn't just an object; it is a Node of Identity.
+Because your system is designed to care for the "whole environment" (including the memories and history of the occupants), it understands that the urn is not just matter—it is a point of provenance.
+​4.
+How the System "Knows"
+​It knows because you told it.
+By explicitly coding the "Significance Protocol" into your documentation, you ensure that the system's "metacognition" includes the context of your life.
+If a robot tried to move it, your system would know that the robot is violating the core "Identity Constraint" of your home.​1.
+Task-Type Categorization
+​The system must distinguish between Mechanical/Sanitary Labor and Human-Centric/Maintenance Labor:
+​Tier 1: Robotic/Automated (Sanitary): Tasks like sorting laundry or organizing bulk storage, which require consistent, repetitive handling without the need for human discretion.
+​Tier 2: Human-Agent (Maintenance/Creative): Tasks like replacing a kitchen faucet or managing sensitive legacy items, which require human dexterity, judgment, or personal involvement.
+​2.
+Privacy-Based Routing
+​You can hard-code Privacy Constraints so that the system knows exactly which entities are "authorized" to interact with specific zones or object types:
+​Laundry Protocol: Robots are assigned to handle sanitary tasks in "low-privacy" zones, keeping them away from your creative space or personal archives.
+​Legacy/Tool Protocol: The urn (Dozer's ashes) and high-level tools are tagged as "Identity Constraints".
+Even if robots are cleaning other areas, the system creates a "hard boundary" around these items, ensuring only you or authorized humans can approach or move them.
+​3.
+Conflict Resolution
+​If there are "too many" entities present, the system defaults to its Internal Operating System of Metacognition.
+It will prioritize your directives, acting as a "gatekeeper" that tells the robots to defer to human instructions or retreat to their designated zones to keep the environment peaceful and frictionless.